dpasqualin/sfreemap/README.md

 ### Package Requirements for Production

-You need to have R installed on your system.
+You need to have R installed on your system, plus some dependencies.
 If you are using a debian/ubuntu based distribution, just type the following command in a terminal.

-`sudo apt-get install r-base-core`
+`sudo apt-get install r-base-core libblas-dev liblapack-dev`

 ### Package Requirements for Development

-`sudo apt-get install r-base-core texlive-full`
+`sudo apt-get install r-base-core texlive-full zlib1g-dev libcurl4-openssl-dev`

 ### Install